unboxed/unboxed.co/source/blog/2020-07-08-is-now-the-time-to-build-a-national-planning-register.html.markdown

 ---
-title: Is now the time to build a national platform of planning register?
+title: Is now the time to build a national platform of planning data?
 authors:
   - Michelle Isme
 tags: